The biggest lie in HR: People quit bosses not companies

 Considering how Gallup looks at the world, this makes a lot of sense.
-They’re selling management training, so a lot of things look like management problems.
+They’re selling management training, so many things look like management problems.
 But as Abraham Maslow said in 1966, "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail."

 Testing the claim with Culture Amp data

-Jason reviewed the available literature and research and came up with no conclusive evidence to back the assertion.
+Jason reviewed the available literature and research and found no conclusive evidence to back the assertion.
 So we decided, as an organization, to combine available information with the data we've gathered from hundreds of the world’s fastest-growing companies.
 We took on the challenge with an open mind and no particular outcome in mind.

-We examined teams with a minimum of eight people, because as Peter Drucker has expressed: if someone has less than five direct reports, they're not really a manager.
+We examined teams with a minimum of eight people because, as Peter Drucker has expressed: if someone has less than five direct reports, they're not really a manager.
 We wanted to ensure we were looking at "true managers" across the 175 teams we analyzed.
-Our hope was to understand why somebody is or isn’t committed to their current workplace.
+We hoped to understand why somebody is or isn’t committed to their current workplace.
 In other words, we were looking at what was driving employee retention at a given company.

 To summarize the findings, we discovered: